microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/Building_Blockopoly/BankContract/README.md

 **THIS DIRECTORY IS INTENTIONALLY LEFT BLANK.**

 ### Goal
-This directory contains the steps to complete the Bank contract Follow the steps to create the contract, migration and tests.
+Follow the steps to create the Bank contract, migration, and tests.

 ### Steps
-- Use either `truffle init` or VS Code to create a new Solidity project in this directory
+1. To create a new Solidity
+  project in this directory, use either `truffle init` or Visual Studio Code.

-- You can use a text editor and truffle develop or VS Code and Ganache to deploy the contracts
+2. To deploy the contracts, you can either use a text editor and truffle develop, or Visual Studio Code and Ganache.

-- Add the Bank contract from the below in the contracts directory
+3. Add the Bank contract from below in the contracts directory.

-- Add a migration for the Bank contract to the migrations directory
+4. Add a migration for the Bank contract to the migrations directory.

-- Add the test from below to test this contract in the test directory
+5. Add the test below to test this contract in the test directory.

-- You can use either `truffle test` or `truffle develop` (and then run ‘test’ from the workspace)
+6. Use `truffle test` or `truffle develop`, and then run ‘test’ from the workspace.

-- If you get stuck, you can find a working version in the [AssetManagerContract](../AssetManagerContract) directory (or the [Completed_Solutions directory](../../../Completed_Solutions)) but try to make it work before looking in those places.
+  - If you get stuck, you can find a working version in the [AssetManagerContract directory](../AssetManagerContract) or the [Completed_Solutions directory](../../../Completed_Solutions), but try truffle before using these options.

-  - Solutions exists in [BankerContract](../BankerContract/) or in the [Completed_Solutions directory](../../../Completed_Solutions)
+Solutions exist in [BankerContract](../BankerContract/) or in the [Completed_Solutions directory](../../../Completed_Solutions).

-- When you are ready, move on to complete the [AssetManager contract](../AssetManagerContract/README.md).
+7. When you are finished, you are ready to complete the [AssetManager contract](../AssetManagerContract/README.md).

 ## Contract